gaeqs/gaeqs.github.io/index.md

   <img src="/img/profile_image.png" alt="Profile">
 </div>

 Hi!
-I'm Gael Rial, I'm a **Computer engineer** and **Videogame developer** currently studying "Diseño y Desarrollo de Videojuegos + Ingeniería de Computadores" at Universidad Rey Juan Carlos.
+I'm Gael Rial, I'm a 21 years old **Computer engineer** and **Videogame developer** currently studying "Diseño y Desarrollo de Videojuegos + Ingeniería de Computadores" at Universidad Rey Juan Carlos.

 I have been interested in computers since I was a child, and I learned my first programming language at the age of 14.